LOADING ...

 And waving away my thanks returned to the

-She me the keys to the car
+She handed me the to the car

-Got bust in Antibes by the
+Got bust in by the cops

-And fleeced in by the wops
+And fleeced in Naples by the

 Our dads had helped win the war